Chenqr06/HarmonyOS-demo-project-about-health/README.md

-# Group 6 hio there
+# Group 6 bio there - Qianrun Chen